 As the exchange rate changes daily we recommend that you check with your bank for the rate of the day.

-Room request must be made in writing by email or fax.
+Room request must be made in writing by email.
 Campers can request to share with one other camper who is in the same section as them.

 Visas for Switzerland